Multimedia software vendors aiming to woo the handheld market with high-quality video and audio compression applications appear to be coming of age.

 “It’s the first product that uses the PDA’s buttons for playback features on a video,” he said.
 “It’s an outstanding product; the ability to use video streaming as a communications tool for large enterprises looms large.”

 Both PockIt and UnPockIt can be purchased through Web-based software distributors PocketGear.com and Handango.com.
+Prices for both were unavailable at press time.

 Sales of wireless Internet access devices will record double- and triple-digit growth through 2004, stated a recent study by the San Jose, Calif.-based IT consulting firm Cahners In-Stat.
 The study also predicted 1 billion Internet-ready wireless phones – the most popular mobile access devices with consumers – will be sold annually by 2004.
-It added that by the end of 2001, all wireless phones will be Internet-enabled and equipped with mini-browsers.
+It added by the end of 2001, all wireless phones will be Internet-enabled and equipped with mini-browsers.

 It is also expected new technologies such as the forthcoming Bluetooth project – which will allow handhelds to link wirelessly to mobile phones – and Research In Motion’s BlackBerry two-way pager – a PDA-like device – will have a dramatic impact on both the consumer and business markets.